 What are the penalties for failing to make a required report?

 Willful failure to report suspected incidents of child abuse or neglect is a misdemeanor (first violation) or a class 4 felony (second or subsequent violation).
 In addition, an employee who fails to make a report may face disciplinary action, up to and including termination.

 Acknowledgment of Mandated Reporter Status

 Each employee, volunteer and student who is mandated by virtue of employment, volunteer status or enrollment to report suspected child abuse or neglect pursuant to the Act shall, before he or she begins employment or participation in his or her educational program, sign the Acknowledgement of Mandated Reporter Status on the DCFS CANTS 22 Form included at the end of these procedures, confirming his or her knowledge and understanding of the reporting requirements of the Act.
 The signed form shall be maintained in each mandated reporter’s personnel, volunteer or student file.
 Employees, volunteers and students hired or enrolled in education programs prior to the amendment of the Act will be required to sign the Acknowledgement of Mandated Reporter Status as well.
-All Acknowledgement of Mandated Reporter Status (DCFS CANTS 22) Forms should be submitted to the Coordinator, Staff Development & HRIS to ensure that the form is placed in the appropriate file.
+All Acknowledgement of Mandated Reporter Status (DCFS CANTS 22) Forms should be submitted to the HRIS Administrator/HR Generalist to ensure that the form is placed in the appropriate file.